Principal Investigator

 Jack graduated with a Bachelor of Science (Honours) with a major in Tropical Environmental Biology from Monash University.
 He has been working with fireflies for 2 years, both in the field and in the lab.
 His work involves rearing and breeding various firefly species to better understand their behaviour and life cycles.

-Connect with Jack at LinkedIn: Wei Jack Tan
+Connect with Jack on LinkedIn: Wei Jack Tan

 Zaydhameed Fajurdeen